-Valid credentials will allow Xopero to connect with the VMware – click Test connection and then choose one of the available virtual machines from the Machine dropdown list.
+Valid credentials will allows Xopero to connect with the VMware – click Test connection and then choose one of the available virtual machines from the Machine dropdown list.

 Finally, you have to define temporary directory, where virtual machine temporary files will be saved before being send to the server.
 Temp folder must be located on the same machine, where Xopero has been installed.
 Click Save backup set and the backup will be created.

 Restore of VMware virtual machines

 To restore a VMware virtual machine backup, start the Xopero application and go to Restoring tab.
 All the virtual machines that have been backed up are available in the VMware branch.

 Expand that Hyper-V branch and select the virtual machine that will be restored.
 Then click the Restore selected button.